crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/scenarios/simulation.md

 You can also turn on "global simulation" : in this case, only scenarios in the exclusion list will have their decisions applied.

+Decisions coming from the CAPI (Central API) are not being simulated.
+These are blocked directly.